lifo101/php-daemon/README.md

 ## PHP Daemon Library

 ### Synopsis
-Create robust and stable PHP multiprocess daemons with minimal boilerplate code.
-The core Daemon class handles the main loop and events.
-The main loop can run at any frequency desired _(within the limits of PHP)_.
+Create robust and stable PHP multiprocess daemons without the boilerplate code.
+The core [Daemon](../../wiki/Daemon) class handles the main loop and events and can run at any frequency desired _(within the limits of PHP)_.
+You only have to implement a single method `execute` to run a daemon process, optionally in the background.

 Using [Tasks](../../wiki/Tasks) and [Workers](../../wiki/Workers) the daemon can call methods on background processes seamlessly w/o worrying about managing forked children.
+[Plugins](../../wiki/Plugins) allow you to easily create reusable and shareable code for your Daemons.
+See the [Features](#features) section below for more information.

 ### Why write a daemon in PHP?
 Obviously, writing robust, stable and long-running daemons in PHP is generally not a good idea.
 It's at least very